zenml-io/zenml/docs/book/datasources/google-bigquery.md

 # Google BigQuery
 Connect public and private Google BigQuery tables.

-Please refer to docstring at `zenml.core.datasources.bq_datasource` for details.
+Please refer to docstring at `BigQueryDatasource` for details.

 ## Example
 ```python